California Courts Like Day and Night in Handling Pandemic

 They sit in a “queue” and will not be stamped until the emergency order lifts.
 The growing backlog has been compounded by the fact that over a month into the closure, most employees have not been given the OK to work from home.

-According to the court’s public information officer, the court, which sent employees home on March 13, more than six weeks ago, is still working on way to get clerks and other vital staff back to work.
+The court, which sent employees home on March 13, more than six weeks ago, is still working on way to get clerks and other vital staff back to work.

-“We are working out logistics of remote work for every class of employee of the court at this time, as we are preparing for the eventual reopening of the court, when conditions allow,” said Kostas Kalaitzidis in an email last week.
+“We are working out logistics of remote work for every class of employee of the court at this time, as we are preparing for the eventual reopening of the court, when conditions allow,” said public information officer Kostas Kalaitzidis in an email last week.
 “These actions are a preparation only, as we do not have actual dates of reopening.”

 During an Orange County Bar Association meeting earlier this month, Presiding Judge Kirk Nakamura told the assembled litigators that his court lacks the ability to have everyone work from home, and also lacks the technical support to conduct hearings by videoconference.